foliojs/linebreak/readme.md

 line wrapping text in PDF documents, but since the algorithm knows nothing about the actual visual appearance or layout of text, it could be used for other things as well.

+## Installation

+You can install via npm

+    npm install linebreak

 ## Example

 ```javascript